Industry Collaboration

 The Design Thinking and Digital Product Management programme Sandbox, in co-operation with partners, helps develop design thinking education in University of Tartu in addition to offering courses and training outside the University.
 By offering problem statements to students, companies can identify and solve possible mistakes and fault before shipping their product, giving them an advantage over their peers.

-The Industrial Master's Programme helps students about to join the job market to gather knowledge at our partner organisation.
+The Industrial Master's Programme in IT helps students about to join the job market to gather knowledge at our partner organisation.
 In this way, we train top quality data scientists, analysts, software developers and digital product managers, who will have the opportunity to use bleeding edge knowledge and ideas for the benefit of the company already during their studies.

 We are constantly engaging in research and development projects with private companies and organisations from the public sector.
 Our competencies have created both smaller and larger R&D projects with, for example, Bolt, Mooncascade, PerkinElmer, BetterMedicine, Tartu City Government, Institute of the Estonian Language, Health and Welfare Information Systems Centre.